junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 He goes back to try the door when the radio goes quiet.

-*So what, Castiel knows, it doesn't change anything.* Jimmy thinks, as he leans his whole upper body on the door knob, trying to pull it open.
-The door is as solid and stead as the giant Goliath.
+*So what, Castiel knows, it doesn't change anything.* Jimmy thinks, as he leans his whole upper body on the doorknob, trying to pull it open.
+The door is as solid and steady as the giant Goliath.

 *In fact, not having to worry about being found out has its perks, too.
 Meaning he doesn't have to worry about the noises he'll make.* The thought pops into Jimmy's head, and he scrutinizes the door again.
 Maybe if he can't open it the normal, civilized way, he can still manage to break it?
 It's an imaginary door in his head, after all.

 Jimmy finds a crowbar at the fireplace, and starts smashing the door.

-It isn't easy, especially with his muscles and nerves aching all the time like burning spites are piercing through him, slicing him open all different ways, scrambling his insides, but he doesn't stop.
+It isn't easy, especially with his muscles and nerves aching all the time like burning spites are piercing through him, slicing him open in all different ways, scrambling his insides, but he doesn't stop.
 Once, twice, three times...
 After a while, he finds the rhythm.
 He yells when his arms are exhausted to raise the crowbar high, and yells again to smash it onto the door.

-The door shows a shallow dent on the paint.
+The door shows a shallow dent in the paint.

 Jimmy considers it a small victory, and continues with it.